digitalsadhu/loopback-component-jsonapi/README.md

 - Default: `/api`

 ### enable
 Whether the component should be enabled or disabled.
-Defaults to `false`, flip it to `true` if you need to turn the component off without removing the configuration for some reason.
+Defaults to `true`, flip it to `false` if you need to turn the component off without removing the configuration for some reason.

 #### example
 ```js